-The tertiary institution of the Lutheran Church of Australia, Australian Lutheran College, in Adelaide, is involved in teacher education partnership programs with universities in Adelaide, Brisbane and Ballarat.
+The tertiary institution of the Lutheran Church of Australia, Australian Lutheran College, in Adelaide, is involved in teacher education partnership programs with other universities.
 In addition it offers post graduate theological and educational study options.
-In this way it supports the pre-service and in-service needs of Lutheran schools in Australia
+In this way it supports the pre-service and in-service needs of Lutheran schools in Australia.